Day One (My FAQ's)treatacne

 Do you wear make-up?

-Yes, but about 90 percent of the time I don't.
-I try not to wear anywhere on my face unless I absolutely have to, so with that said I only use it to hide the scars.
-I only put makeup on if I'm working, at reunions, important company, etc..., but I despise it.
-Make-up COSTS money and to me is a completely unnecessary investment.
+Rarely.
+About 99 percent of the time I don't.
+I try not to wear anywhere on my face unless I absolutely have to, so with that said I only use makeup to hide whatever red spots come up.
+I only put makeup on if I'm working, at reunions, important company, etc..., but I don't like doing it.
+Make-up COSTS money and is a completely unnecessary investment to me.
 I use my fingers and only use a base foundation.
 I use any brand that doesn't clog the pores.

 What do you eat?